b09/pda_evidence/Static_and_Dynamic_Task_A/task_1_static/testing_task_1.md

   def checkforAce(card)
   # 2 ERRORS:
-  # 1) separation between words for method names should use an underscore '_'.
-EX: check_for_ace
+  # 1) should use snake case. separation between words for method names should use an underscore '_'.
+  # EX: check_for_ace
   # 2) all characters should be lowercase

     if card.value = 1